 Severe Weather Awareness Week continues today with a closer look at flood and flash flood safety.
 Alabama residents fall victim to these dangerous phenomena each year.
-General river flooding occurs when heavy rains and runoff fill river basins with too much water too quickly.
+General river flooding occurs when heavy rains and runoff fill river basins with water too quickly.
 Flash floods occur suddenly and usually within hours of excessive localized heavy rainfall.
-These flash floods can become raging torrents, ripping through neighborhoods, streets or valleys, destroying whatever is in their path.
+Flash floods can become raging torrents, ripping through neighborhoods, streets or valleys, destroying whatever is in their path.

-When conditions look favorable for flash flooding, the National Weather Service will issue a flood watch, highlighting flash flood potential in and around the specified area, which usually covers several counties.
+When conditions look favorable for flash flooding, the National Weather Service will issue a Flood Watch, highlighting flash flood potential in and around the specified area.
+A Watch usually encompasses several counties.
 This is the time to start thinking about your plan of action if water begins to rise or a flash flood warning is issued.

 Here are some flood and flash flood safety rules...